 Alien Flight Student Program

 On September 20, 2004, the Transportation Security Administration (TSA) published an Interim Final Rule (IFR) that prohibits a flight school from providing flight training to a non United States citizen (alien) unless the student is first cleared by the Secretary of Homeland Security.
-To obtain clearance, the Alien Flight Student must provide two sets of fingerprints along with certain personal information to the TSA.
+To obtain clearance, the Alien Flight Student must provide certain personal information, along with two sets of fingerprints to the TSA.
 This rule is mandated by the Century of Aviation Reauthorization Act of December 12, 2003.

-The National Fingerprint Collection Clearinghouse (as part of the National Air Transportation Association Compliance Services) maintains an international network of certified fingerprint technicians (collectors) who have been collecting fingerprints and submitting them to the TSA in accordance with the AFSP requirements since 2004.
+National Air Transportation Association Compliance Services (NATACS) maintains an international network of Certified Fingerprint Technicians who have been collecting and submitting fingerprints to the TSA in accordance with the AFSP requirements since 2004.

-If an Alien Flight Student applicant submits fingerprints prior to paying for his/her training request with TSA and receiving the official Alien Flight Student Program (AFSP) fingerprinting instructions directly from TSA, the fingerprints are NOT valid and the associated training request(s) will be cancelled by TSA.
-The fingerprints will NOT be applied to any current or future training request.
-Both the applicant and the provider will receive an email notifying them that the fingerprints are NOT valid, the training request(s) is/are cancelled and the steps need to be taken to resolve the problem to complete processing through the AFSP.
+If an Alien Flight Student applicant submits fingerprints prior to paying for his/her training request with TSA, and prior to receiving the official Alien Flight Student Program (AFSP) fingerprinting instructions directly from TSA, the fingerprints are NOT valid AND the associated training request(s) will be cancelled by TSA.
+Furthermore, the fingerprints will NOT be applied to any current or future training request.
+Both the applicant and the provider will receive an email notifying them that the fingerprints are NOT valid and the training request(s) is/are cancelled, as well as providing the steps needed to resolve the problem to complete processing through the AFSP.

-Applicants have two collector options to submit fingerprints (if available based on geographical capabilities):
+Applicants have two fingerprint collection method options (if available, based on geographical capabilities):

-- Enroll to use an NFCC-Certified Fingerprint Technician located domestically or internationally:
+- Enroll to use an NATACS-Certified Fingerprint Technician, located domestically or internationally:

 Find a Fingerprint Collection Agency

-NOTE: If the Alien Flight Student applicant chooses collector option one (1), the applicant must enroll for fingerprint collection with the NFCC in order to obtain a Fingerprint Control Form.
-To enroll, the applicant must first locate a Fingerprint Collector using the "Find a Fingerprint Collection Agency" form.
-At the bottom of the Fingerprint Collection Agency page, the applicant must click the "AFSP Enrollment" icon.
-After enrolling, the applicant will be able to download a Fingerprint Control Form.
-If the applicant is unable to download the Fingerprint Control Form or needs further asistance, they can call the Customer Service Helpdesk at 1 (800) 788-3210 or (international callers) 1 (703) 842-5317.
-If an applicant does not obtain a Fingerprint Control Form, fingerprints cannot be collected.
+If the Alien Flight Student applicant chooses collection method option one (1), the applicant must enroll for fingerprint collection with NATACS in order to obtain a Fingerprint Control Form.
+To enroll in fingerprinting, the applicant must first locate a Fingerprint Technician using by clicking here.
+After selecting a location, the applicant should click the "AFSP Enrollment" icon.
+Once the enrollment is complete, the applicant will be able to download a Fingerprint Control Form.
+If the applicant is unable to download the Fingerprint Control Form, or needs further assistance, they can call the Customer Service Helpdesk at +1.703.842.5317.
+Fingerprints cannot be collected by the technician if an applicant does not obtain a Fingerprint Control Form.

-NOTE: Applicants who do not enroll for fingerprint collection with the NFCC and whose prints are collected by a Law Enforcement Office (LEO) must ensure that the fingerprints are sent to:
+NOTE: Applicants whose prints are collected by a Law Enforcement Office (LEO) must ensure that the fingerprints are sent to:

 Flight Training Providers can order Fingerprint Cards to give to their Alien Flight Students.

 The Alien Flight Student Program has an ongoing need for additional fingerprint locations, domestically and internationally.
-If you are interested in becoming a certified fingerprint technician, please complete the online Fingerprint Collector Application.
+If you are interested in becoming a certified fingerprint technician, please visit our Fingerprint Technician Training page for more information.